7 Boost tips Protein Nutrition in Your Diet

 2. Use peanut butter instead of jelly when making sandwiches.
 Peanut butter is an excellent source of protein and unsaturated fats.

 3. Add extra vegetables to meals.
-Vegetables add bulk without adding too much unwanted calories.
+Vegetables add bulk without adding too many unwanted calories.
 Try steamed broccoli, cauliflower, carrots, spinach, mushrooms, peppers, tomatoes, zucchini, cabbage, onions, etc.

 4. Eat breakfast every morning.
-Breakfast helps keep your metabolism going throughout the rest of the day.
+Breakfast keeps your metabolism going throughout the rest of the day.
 It keeps hunger pangs away and gives you energy to get through the workday.

 5. Drink water before eating anything else.
 Water flushes out toxins and makes digestion easier.
 If you drink enough water, you won’t feel hungry between meals.